yosuke-civil-tokyo/SAR_disaster_Tellus/README.md

 # Differential Interferometric SAR
 ## The first note
-This repository is for obtaining a pair of SAR images from [Tellus API](https://www.tellusxdp.com/ja/api-reference/), and estimating road-areas effected by flood referring to [a paper](https://www.jstage.jst.go.jp/article/jscejsp/77/2/77_I_33/_article/-char/ja/) or [a report from NILIM](http://www.nilim.go.jp/lab/bcg/siryou/tnn/tnn1110pdf/ks1110_06.pdf).
+This repository is for obtaining a pair of SAR images from [Tellus API](https://www.tellusxdp.com/ja/api-reference/), and estimating road-areas effected by flood referring to [a paper](https://www.jstage.jst.go.jp/article/jscejsp/77/2/77_I_33/_article/-char/ja/) or [a report from NILIM](http://www.nilim.go.jp/lab/bcg/siryou/tnn/tnn1110pdf/ks1110_06.pdf)
 You need to run the part of searching and getting SAR images on the Tellus environment. (access through [here](https://www.tellusxdp.com/ja/))
+For data directory structure, check data/README.md

 ## Obtain images
 ### Prerequisites